DanielPitfield/Crime-Mapper/README.md

 **1)** From the main toolbar, click the 'Analyse Crime' button:

-**2)** All currently visible markers will be grouped into differently coloured clusters based on how close they are to other markers (represents the density of crime).
-The number of crimes in each cluster is shown with white text in the middle of the cluster icon.
+**2)** Markers will be grouped into clusters based on how close they are to other markers (representing the density of crime).
+The number of crimes in each cluster is shown with white text (in the middle of the cluster icon):

 #### Cluster Icons

-The three different cluster icons and the minimum number of crimes they represent is as follows:
+The three different cluster icons and the minimum number of crimes they represent is shown in the table below:
 | Cluster | Amount |
 |--|--|
 | ![Violence](cluster_images/SmallCluster.png) | 2 - 10 |